KIZI/LinkedHypernymsDataset/README.md

 LinkedHypernymsDataset
 ======================

 LinkedHypernymsDataset extraction framework makes RDF dataset consisting of DBpedia resources (as subjects) and types of these resources (as objects).
-The extraction framework returns two particular datasets LHD1.0 (types of resources are other resources or DBpedia ontology classes) and LHD2.0 (types of resources are DBpedia ontology classes only).
+The extraction framework returns two particular datasets LHD 1.0 (types of resources are other resources or DBpedia ontology classes) and LHD 2.0 (types of resources are DBpedia ontology classes only).
 The extraction process tries to find the hyperonymum for each DBpedia resource (HypernymExtractor module) which is transformed to another DBpedia resource and then is mapped to a DBpedia ontology class (LHDOntologyCleanup module and LHDTypeInferrer module).
 Supported languages are English, German and Dutch.

 ## Requirements